ahmo10/ping-pong-1/README.md

 ## DESCRIPTION
 this is a website for the game pin pong,where a user can enter any number and it will count up to the number.when the return is dividible by 3 it returns ping,when divisible by 5 it returns pong and pingpong when divisible by both 5 and 3 enjoy
 ## SPECIFICATIONS
--the application should count up to the submitted numbers ex.input 6 output 1,2,3,4,5,6
+- the application should count up to the submitted numbers ex.input 6 output 1,2,3,4,5,6
--the application should return ping for numbers divisible by 3 ex. input 3 output 1,2,pingpong
+- the application should return ping for numbers divisible by 3 ex. input 3 output 1,2,pingpong
--the application should return pong for numbers divisible by 5 ex. input 5 output 1,2,3,4,pong
+- the application should return pong for numbers divisible by 5 ex. input 5 output 1,2,3,4,pong
--the application should return pingpong for numbers divisible by both 3 and 5 ex. input 16 output 1,2,3,4,3,4,5,6,7,8,9,10,11,12,13,14,pingpong,16 the application should refractor all the specs above together ex. input 16 output 1,2,ping,4,pong,ping,7,8,ping,pong,11,ping,13,14,pingpong,16
+- the application should return pingpong for numbers divisible by both 3 and 5 ex. input 16 output 1,2,3,4,3,4,5,6,7,8,9,10,11,12,13,14,pingpong,16
+- the application should refractor all the specs above together ex. input 16 output 1,2,ping,4,pong,ping,7,8,ping,pong,11,ping,13,14,pingpong,16
 ## AUTHOR